Virtual environments

 % python -m venv test

-This will create a directory named test
+This will create a directory named test.

 Activating your virtual environment